Platonic-Systems/generics-sop-examples/draft.md

 After having written the implementation manually, the next step is to make it as general as possible.
 Try to extract the "general pattern" behind these specialized-seeming implementation.
 Looking at the implementation above, we can conclude the general pattern as follows:

 - To encode `Foo_Bar` in a datetype `Foo`, we drop the `Foo_`, and take the `Bar`.
 Then we convert it to `bar.html`.
-- If a sum constructor has arguments, we check that it has exactly one argument (not >=2).
+- If a sum constructor has arguments, we check that it has exactly one argument (arity <=1).
 Then call `encodeRoute` on that argument, and append it to the constructor's encoding using `/`.
   - For example, to encode `BlogPost_Post (PostSlug "hello")` we first encode the constructor as `"post"`, then encode the only argument as `encodeRoute (PostSlug "hello")` which reduces to `"hello.html"`, thus producing the encoding `"post/hello.html"`.
-Finally when encoding `Route_Blog br` - this gets encoded ito `"blog/post/hello.html", recursively.
+Finally when encoding `Route_Blog br` - this gets encoded ito `"blog/post/hello.html"`, recursively.

 ### Write the generic version